Mao Zedong: Legacy

+Assessment in China

+On 27 June 1981, the CCP Central Committee adopted the Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China, which assessed the legacy of the Mao era and the CCP's priorities going forward.
+The Resolution describes setbacks during the period 1957 to 1964 (although it generally affirms this period) and major mistakes beginning in 1965, attributing Mao's errors to individualist tendencies which arose when he departed from the collective view of the leadership.
+Regarding Mao's legacy, the CCP's resolution stated that Mao's contributions to the Chinese Communist Revolution far outweigh his mistakes.

+In China, a common expression for summarizing Mao's legacy is that he was 70 percent right and 30 percent wrong.
+In December 2013, a poll from the CCP-run tabloid Global Times, stated that roughly 85% of the 1,045 respondents surveyed felt that Mao's achievements outweighed his mistakes.

-Mao also has Chinese critics.
-Opposition to him can lead to censorship or professional repercussions in mainland China, and is often done in private settings such as the Internet.
-When a video of Bi Fujian insulting him at a private dinner in 2015 went viral, Bi garnered the support of Weibo users, with 80% of them saying in a poll that Bi should not apologize amidst backlash from state affiliates.
-In the West, Mao has a bad reputation.
-He is known for the deaths during the Great Leap Forward and for persecutions during the Cultural Revolution.
-Chinese citizens are aware of Mao's mistakes, but nonetheless, many see Mao as a national hero.
-He is seen as someone who successfully liberated the country from Japanese occupation and from Western imperialist exploitation dating back to the Opium Wars.
-A 2019 study showed that a sizeable amount of the Chinese population, when asked about the Maoist era, described a world of purity and simplicity, where life had clear meaning, people trusted and helped one another and inequality was minimal.
-According to the study, older people felt some degree of nostalgia for the past and expressed support for Mao even while acknowledging negative experiences.
+Opposition to Mao can lead to censorship or professional repercussions in mainland China, and is often done in private settings.
+When a video of Bi Fujian, a television host, insulting Mao at a private dinner in 2015 went viral, Bi garnered the support of Weibo users, with 80% of them saying in a poll that Bi should not apologize amidst backlash from state affiliates.
+Chinese citizens are aware of Mao's mistakes, but many see Mao as a national hero.
+He is seen as someone who successfully liberated the country from Japanese occupation during the Second Sino-Japanese War and from Western imperialist exploitation dating back to the Opium Wars.
+Between 2015 and 2018, The Washington Post interviewed 70 people in China about the Maoist era.
+A "sizable proportion" commented positively on the era's simplicity, attributing to it the "clear meaning" of life and minimal inequality; they contended that the "spiritual life" was rich.
+The interviewees simultaneously acknowledged the poor "material life" and other negative experiences under Mao.